NobleNomadic/Kiwi/README.md

 ## Final Note
 Kiwi is meant to be customized.
 I have tried to keep the codebase as simple as possible so that anybody with an understanding of Python can make their own changes directly to the code.
 Also note that Kiwi is designed for Linux only.
-Some parts may work on Windows, but it is recommended that you use Linux.
+You may be able to get some parts may work on Windows, but it most of kiwi is made with Windows in mind.
 If you are interested in contributing to Kiwi, I would recommend you wait until I get it to a minimal working state, which could be a few weeks from when you're reading this.
 By then, a proper structure for adding new modules and programs to Kiwi should be in place.